chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 # … with 1,312 more rows
 ```

-Our goal is to join these datasets by `country` and `year` into a single `livestock.data` variable containing all the animals
+Our goal is to join these datasets by `country` and `year` into a single `livestock.data` variable containing all the animals like so:

 ```R
 > livestock.data